andyliuamzn/aws-analytics-workshop-day2-assessment/opensearch-quiz.md

 * Details of how you process the data, what issues have you encountered in your work?

 #### 4. Create visualizations and a dashboard.
 Create two simple visualizations, and then create one dashboard that incorporates the visualizations you've created.
-* The screenshot of the dashboard you created.
+* The screenshot of the dashboard you created and each of settings.

 #### 5. Using the "opensearch_dashboards_sample_data_flights" dataset, write an Elasticsearch query to find out how many flights have delays.
 * The query you use to find out the total of flight delay